 Scholars will be expected to maintain matriculation at the Washington College of Law until graduation.
 Absent compelling circumstances, a scholar who chooses to withdraw or transfer from the law school will have the scholarship converted to a loan and be subject to repayment to the law school.
 As a condition of receiving the scholarship, incoming PIPS Scholars will be asked to sign a form indicating their understanding and acceptance of the foregoing terms and conditions of the award.

 Application & Selection Process

-The application deadline for the PIPS Scholarship Program is January 15, 2014 at 11:59PM EST.
+The application deadline for the PIPS Scholarship Program has been extended until January 31, 2014 at 11:59PM EST.

 Applications are first reviewed by the general Admissions Committee.
 If an applicant is accepted into the full-time JD program, the application will then be forwarded to the PIPS Scholarship Selection Committee.

 The PIPS Scholarship Selection Committee is made up of the Assistant Director of the Office of Public Interest, faculty and staff members, and one or more third-year PIPS Scholars.
 The Committee looks for academically strong applicants whose backgrounds demonstrate a substantial commitment to public service and who have experience, characteristics, and credentials to become effective public interest and public service lawyers.

 Although applications are reviewed on a rolling basis after the January 31 deadline, scholarship offers may not be finalized until early to mid-April.